Sanford I. Weill: Philanthropy

-In 2016 Sandy and Joan Weill announced a $185 million contribution to the University of California, San Francisco (UCSF) for a new neuroscience institute.
-At the time, the gift was the largest donation in the school's history.
-The Weill Institute for Neurosciences is housed in a $316 million facility at UCSF's Mission Bay campus.
-The Weills hope the institute will develop more effective treatments for such diseases as Alzheimer's, Parkinson's, multiple sclerosis, sleep disorders, autism, and other brain-related ailments.
-In 2019, the Weills pledged an additional $106 million for neuroscience research at UCSF, Berkeley, and the University of Washington.
-The Weills are among Berkeley's top benefactors, with the couple contributing over $52 million in fiscal year 2020 alone; Weill Hall is named in their honor, and Sandy Weill is a member of the university's board of visitors.
+In 2016, Sandy and Joan Weill announced a $185 million contribution to the University of California at San Francisco (UCSF) for a new neuroscience institute.
+At the time, the gift was the largest donation in the university branch campus' history.
+The Weill Institute for Neurosciences is now currently housed in a $316 million facility at UCSF's Mission Bay campus in San Francisco.
+The Weills hope the Institute there will develop more effective treatments for such debilitating and increasing amounts of diseases such as Alzheimer's, Parkinson's diseases of the human brain, plus multiple sclerosis, sleep disorders, autism, and other brain-related ailments.
+In 2019, the Weills pledged an additional $106 million for neuroscience research at UCSF, along with similar other research work being done at the UC Berkeley, and at the University of Washington in Seattle, further north up the West Coast.
+The Weills are among UC Berkeley's top benefactors, with the couple contributing over $52 million in fiscal year 2020 alone; Weill Hall is named in their honor, and Sandy Weill is a member of the university's board of visitors.

+In 2025, Sandy and Joan Weill pledged a $100 million matching grant through the Weill Family Foundation to establish the Weill Cancer Hub West, a ten-year, $200 million initiative uniting the UCSF Helen Diller Family Comprehensive Cancer Center and the Stanford Cancer Institute.
+The project aims to raise an additional $100 million—$50 million from each university—bringing total funding to $200 million.
+The initiative supports four key research areas: in-body CAR-T cell engineering to generate therapeutic immune cells within patients; artificial intelligence-guided cellular therapies for treatment-resistant tumors; interventions in diet and metabolism to improve cancer outcomes (including in pancreatic cancer); and AI-driven personalized care to tailor treatments using genomic, clinical, and lifestyle data.

+The Weill Cancer Hub West is the largest collaborative cancer research initiative on the West Coast and is intended to accelerate cancer discoveries through partnership across institutions, advanced technologies, and translational science.
+The initiative builds on earlier efforts such as the Weill Cancer Hub East and complements the Weills’ extensive philanthropic legacy, which includes more than $1 billion in lifetime giving and over $400 million directed toward research and education in the San Francisco Bay Area.